david-hernandez/composer-tutorial/README.md

 whichever version your command line uses.
 Run `php -v` to see which version you have.
 And, be consistent with your project.
 If your application and web server will use PHP 7, upgrade your command line to use 7, as well.

+## Using the `composer` Command

+In this tutorial, all commands begin with the `composer` command.
+If this does not work for you, you many have to manually setup an alias or move Composer's `.phar` file.
+Composer's installation instructions, linked above, walk you through that process.

+## Terminology

+There are two terms that cause some confusion and sometimes are used interchangeably - **package** and **project**.
+In this guide, **package** refers to anything Composer downloads.
+A PHP library, project, etc. **Project** refers to the project you are building.